Latest blog Posts

 • How to Find the Elusive Critique Partner

 Finding critique partners and beta readers can be daunting.
 Here’s what to look for in a good critique partner and where to find one that will stick with you.
 Critique Partner vs. Beta Reader: What’s the Difference?
-Many aspiring writers have heard the terms “critique partner” and “beta reader,” but they might not realize these read more
+Many aspiring writers have heard the terms “critique partner” and “beta reader,” but they might not realize these two roles are not the same.
+When writing a novel,… read more

 ,